TheGreatWaves/TheGreatWaves.github.io/content/projects/digital-logic.md

 // END OF FILE.
 {{< /highlight >}}
+> One implementation note to take into consideration is that, the HDL's filename *should* be exactly the same as the component's name.
 # Naming & Dynamic Linking
 The HDL introduces two useful abstractions: pin naming and dynamic linking.